K4rian/docker-mednafen-server/compose/README.md

 ```bash
 docker compose -p mednafen-server up -d
 ```
-*__Note__*: the project is using a volume in order to store the server data that can be recovered if the container is removed and restarted.
+*__Note__*: The project is using a volume in order to store the server data that can be recovered if the container is removed and restarted.

 ## Expected result
 Check that the container is running properly: